ujjwalguptaofficial/jsstore.docs/content/tutorial/select/aggregate.md

 Description: "Aggreagte functions available in jsstore are count, sum, avg, max and min."
 ---

+An aggregate function performs a calculation on multiple values and returns a single value.

 JsStore supports following aggregate functions : -

 *   **count :** Returns the number of rows of specified column.